LightSquared, creditors head to judge-supervised mediation

-NEW YORK, May 27 (Reuters) - LightSquared and its creditors, including Dish Network Corp Chairman Charles Ergen, will go into court-ordered mediation to settle on a plan to restructure the bankrupt wireless venture, lawyers said on Tuesday.
+NEW YORK (Reuters) - LightSquared and its creditors, including Dish Network Corp (DISH.O) Chairman Charles Ergen, will go into court-ordered mediation to settle on a plan to restructure the bankrupt wireless venture, lawyers said on Tuesday.

 Judge Shelley Chapman, who oversees LightSquared’s bankruptcy in New York, had given sides until Tuesday to forge a consensual plan to get LightSquared out of Chapter 11, or else mediate under Judge Robert Drain, a Chapman colleague who presided over the 2012 bankruptcy of Hostess Brands.